larryv/arq-helpers/README.markdown

 Arq backs up in full.
 (It would be preferable to move the items and link them back to the original location, but that is sometimes infeasible.)

-    arq-preflight-mirror [-0hv] sources_file destination_dir
+    arq-preflight-mirror [-0hv] source_list destination_dir

-The files and directories listed in `sources_file` are mirrored to `destination_dir` under their full paths (e.g., `/foo/bar/baz` is mirrored to `/backup/dir/foo/bar/baz`).
+The files and directories listed in `source_list` are mirrored to `destination_dir` under their full paths (e.g., `/foo/bar/baz` is mirrored to `/backup/dir/foo/bar/baz`).
 Files are hard-linked to save disk space, so the sources must be on the same device as